ACT proudly presents our e-book Creatives Lockdown 2020 published via ISSUU (non-commercial) which you can now experience and share.

 Thank you so much Steve, Theresa and Anna, I can smell their perfume from here!

-To conclude, I found two links which are fascinating to read...have a look!
+To conclude, I found three links which are fascinating to read...have a look!

 June 24, 2018